 Somewhere in Las Vegas

-I am a film/popular music historian with numerous publications.
-I am the author of Paul Bartel: The Life and Films (2017).
-Pictures About Extremes: The Films of John Franken-heimer (2008) and Andrew V. McLaglen: The Life and Hollywood Career (2011).
-My credits as an editor feature John Frankenheimer: Interviews, Essays and Profiles (2013), director-photographer Steve Carver’s Western Portraits: The Unsung Heroes & Villains of the Silver Screen (2019) and the multi-volume series Roger Corman’s New World Pictures (1970-1983): An Oral History.
+I am a film/popular music historian with numerous publications, including Paul Bartel: The Life and Films (2017).
+Pictures About Extremes: The Films of John Frankenheimer (2008) and Andrew V. McLaglen: The Life and Hollywood Career (2011).
+I also edit books, e.g., John Frankenheimer: Interviews, Essays and Profiles (2013), director-photographer Steve Carver’s Western Portraits: The Unsung Heroes & Villains of the Silver Screen (2019) and the multi-volume series Roger Corman’s New World Pictures (1970-1983): An Oral History.

-Talkin’ ’bout my EDUCATION: In 2004 I earned my Ph.D. in English (Creative Writing-Fiction) from Florida State University, where my professors inlcuded Robert Olen Butler (Pulitzer Prize), Virgil Suarez and Bob Shacochis (National Book Award).
-I’ve placed short stories in literary journals that include American Writing and Criminal Class Review.
+In 2004 I earned my Ph.D. in English (Creative Writing-Fiction) from Florida State University, where my professors included Robert Olen Butler (Pulitzer Prize), Virgil Suarez and Bob Shacochis (National Book Award).
+My short stories have appeared in the journals American Writing and Criminal Class Review among others.

 The Ramones’ involvement in Rock ‘n’ Roll High School was a significant milestone for the band as it helped them gain more mainstream exposure and recognition.
 They had a great time working on the movie, and Joey Ramone described the filming process as “a blast.”
 The movie remains a cult classic among punk rock fans and is remembered as a fun, energetic tribute to the music of the Ramones.–Monte A. Melnick, Ramones tour manager, 1974-1996